Jimmy Kimmel

 Jimmy Kimmel with his wife and children

-Kimmel's ABC show has almost become a family business: his younger brother Jonathan serves as director, son Kevin works as an assistant, and his cousin Sal Iacono writes the show's sketches.
-Even his aunt Chippy is a regular on-screen guest.
+Kimmel's show has basically become a family affair.
+His younger brother Jonathan serves as director, son Kevin works as an assistant, and his wife's cousin Sal Iacono writes sketches for the show.
+His Aunt Chippy regularly appears on screen.

-Jimmy Kimmel got his start at the Hollywood Walk of Fame
+Jimmy Kimmel was awarded a star on the Hollywood Walk of Fame

-Jimmy Kimmel got his start at the Hollywood Walk of Fame
+Jimmy Kimmel was awarded a star on the Hollywood Walk of Fame

-According to Jimmy Kimmel, he suffers from narcolepsy – a condition that causes people to lose control over their sleep cycles and fall asleep at any moment.
+Jimmy Kimmel suffers from narcolepsy, meaning he periodically loses control over sleep and can fall asleep at any moment.

 • Who has not visited Kimmel!
 I have great respect for the presenters who know how to improvise and build a dialogue with anyone :)